01

 Combinatorial co-sputtering

 Up to 7 elements are deposited simultaneously via magnetron sputtering in a single run.
 DC, RF, pulsed DC, HiPIMS, and reactive sputtering (N2, O2) are all available, covering metals, alloys, nitrides, and oxides.
-The composition varies continuously across the wafer, producing a laterally resolved library of 342 unique thin-film compositions.
+The composition varies continuously across the wafer, producing a laterally resolved library with 342 measured positions.

 Multi-element and high-entropy systems

-The platform was built for composition spaces too large to navigate sequentially.
-Core operating domains include transition metal nitrides, high-entropy alloys, and multi-component oxides.
+The deposition system was built for composition spaces too large to test one sample at a time.
+Core operating domains include transition metal nitrides, high-entropy alloys, multi-component oxides, conductive films, and catalyst libraries.
 Transition metals and their combinations form the primary operational range of the system.

 Initial study or multi-round campaign

-A campaign can be a single exploratory study or a multi-round program.
-The first run maps a slice of the composition space.
-Subsequent campaigns use property data from earlier runs to direct focus toward the most informative regions.
+Campaigns support a single exploratory study or a multi-round program.
+The first run maps a defined slice of the composition space.
+Later runs use measured property data, Bayesian optimization, and narrower element ranges to focus on the most informative regions.

 From composition map to prototype

-Once a campaign identifies target compositions, controlled uniform depositions on flat or structured substrates are available for downstream validation and prototyping.
-Scale-up to production is handled via established manufacturing partners.
+Once a campaign identifies target compositions, controlled uniform depositions on flat or structured substrates are available for downstream validation.

 37 elements available in the xemX system